What does this measure?

 This indicator measures median home price sold across all Erie County for the latest data year.
-The trend for Median Home Price (Sold) is down and worse from 2018 to 2019, with a reported decrease of -3.67% within the County, representing -$4,200.
+The trend for Median Home Price (Sold) was down and worse in 2019, with a reported decrease of -3.67% within the County, representing -$4,200.
 However, this one-year decrease does not signify a downward trend, and is not the lowest this indicator has been in the last 5 years.
 Relatively, this trend is flat for the 5-year period.

 This indicator measures the median rent cost across all Erie County for latest data year.
-The trend for Median Rent Cost is up and worse from 2017 to 2018, with a reported increase of +1.94% within the County, representing +$14.
+The trend for Median Rent Cost was up and worse in 2019, with a reported increase of +1.9% within the County, representing +$14.

 How does Erie compare to its Peers?

 To download the data, select the icon in the lower right corner of the table above.